 - e.
 Limitations on Location of Parking.
-Buildings should be placed as close to the street as possible, with parking behind a building, or on the interior side or rear of the site.
+Buildings shallshould be placed as close to the street as possible, with parking behind a building, or on the interior side or rear of the site.
 Parking may be located within the required setback, subject to the following requirements. - Underground and Partially Submerged Parking.
 Parking completely or partially underground (with maximum three feet above ground), may match the setbacks of the main structure. - ii.
 Surface Parking.
-Above ground surface parking may be located within 20 feet of a street facing edge of traveled way with the approval of a project when the following findings are made: - (1) Buildings are built close to the public sidewalk to the maximum extent feasible; - (2) The parking area is screened along the public right-ofway with a wall, hedge, trellis, and/or landscaping; - (3) The site is small and constrained such that parking located more than 20 feet from the street frontage is not feasible; and - (4) County Public Works determines traffic impacts from vehicle queuing and backing into the right-of-way are mitigated. - f.
+Aboveground surface parking may be located within 20 feet of a street facing edge of traveled way with the approval of a project when the following findings are made: - (1) Buildings are built close to the public sidewalk to the maximum extent feasible; - (2) The parking area is screened along the public right-ofway with a wall, hedge, trellis, and/or landscaping; - (3) The site is small and constrained such that parking located more than 20 feet from the street frontage is not feasible; and - (4) County Public Works determines traffic impacts from vehicle queuing and backing into the right-of-way are mitigated. - f.
 Shared Access.
-To encourage shared parking and shared access points on public streets, new parking facilities for Retail Trade or Service Uses should be designed to accommodate cross-access to / from adjacent properties to allow parking areas to become joint use facilities even if initially serving only one development.
-When cross-access for vehicles is deemed impractical by the Design Review Committee, the requirement for cross-access may be waived with project approval if bicycle or pedestrian connections are provided between adjacent development. - g.
+To encourage shared parking and shared access points on public streets, new parking facilities for Retail Trade or Service Uses shall-should-be designed to accommodate cross-access to / from adjacent properties to allow parking areas to become joint use facilities even if initially serving only one development.
+When cross-access for vehicles is deemed impractical <a href="mailto:by-through-the-besigh-Review Committee, process or other entitlement process the requirement for cross-access may be waived with project approval if bicycle or pedestrian connections are provided between adjacent development.

+- g.
 Building Orientation and Entrances. - i.
-Buildings should be oriented to face public streets. - Building frontages shall be generally parallel to streets, and the primary building entrances should be located on a public street. - iii.
-Building entrances should be emphasized with special architectural and landscape treatments.

-- iv.
-Entrances located at corners shall generally be located at a 45 degree angle to the corner and should have a distinct architectural treatment to animate the intersection and facilitate pedestrian flow around the corner.
+Buildings shallshould be oriented to face public streets. - Building frontages shall be generally parallel to streets, and the primary building entrances should be located on a public street. - iii.
+Building entrances shallshould be emphasized with special architectural and landscape treatments. - iv.
+Entrances located at corners shall generally be located at a 45 degree angle to the corner and shall-should-have a distinct architectural treatment to animate the intersection and facilitate pedestrian flow around the corner.
 Different treatments may include angled or rounded corners, arches, and other architectural elements.
-All building and dwelling units located in the interior of a site should have entrances from the sidewalk that are designed as an extension of the public sidewalk and connect to a public sidewalk. - Entrances to residential units should be physically separated from the entrance to the permitted commercial uses and clearly marked with a physical feature incorporated into the building or an appropriately scaled element applied to the façade.
+All building and dwelling units located in the interior of a site shall-should-have entrances from the sidewalk that are designed as an extension of the public sidewalk and connect to a public sidewalk. - v.
+Entrances to residential units shallshould be physically separated from the entrance to the permitted commercial uses and clearly marked with a physical feature incorporated into the building or an appropriately scaled element applied to the façade.